The Equimeta Deal Room

 Is the Equimeta Deal Room mandatory for every sale?

-No — you can chat, share files, and move through stages without payment protection.
-Payment protection is opt-in on eligible checkout.
-The Deal Room is the workspace; held-funds payment is one optional layer inside it.
+No — you can chat, share files, and move through stages without taking checkout through Stripe.
+Stripe checkout inside the Deal Room is opt-in.
+The Deal Room is the workflow workspace; in-platform payment is one optional milestone inside it.

 Who pays the Equimeta fee?

-Equimeta uses a tiered fee schedule on both sides of a completed marketplace deal: 3% on the first $10,000, 2% on the next $40,000, and 1% above $50,000 (minimum $1 per side).
-All fees are shown before any deal is confirmed — see the payment protection policy for full details.
+Buyers pay $0 Equimeta Deal Room platform fee.
+Sellers pay the tiered Deal Room fee when they use Equimeta to document and complete a marketplace deal: 3% on the first $10,000, 2% on the next $40,000, and 1% above $50,000 (minimum $1).
+All fees are shown before any deal is confirmed — see the payment policy for full details.

 What happens if the horse fails the pre-purchase exam?